chef-boneyard/chef-web-docs-2016/chef_master/source/resources.rst

 .. include:: ../../includes_resources_common/includes_resources_common_provider_platform.rst

-This reference describes each of the resources available to the |chef client|, including the list of actions available for the resource, the attributes that can be used, the providers that will do the work (and the provider's shortcut resource name), and examples of using each resource.
+This reference describes each of the resources available to the |chef client|, including a list of actions, a list of properties, (when applicable) a list of providers, and examples of using each resource.

 Common Functionality
 =====================================================
-The attributes and actions in this section apply to all resources.
+The properties and actions in this section apply to all resources.

 Actions
 -----------------------------------------------------